shift-org/shift-docs/docs/PRODUCTION_CONFIGURATION.md

 ## Configuration

-The shift command inspects the `./shift.overrides` file for environment variable updates.

-The `./shift.overrides.production` contains the overrides used for production (ex: nginx https 443 rather than 4443)

-During production configuration the `/opt/shift-docs/shift.overrides` is soft linked to `/opt/shift-docs/shift.overrides.production` file in order to activate production overrides.
+The `./shift` script looks for a  `./shift.overrides` file to update environment variables ( ex. to set the nginx port to 443 rather than the 4443 port defined at the top of `./shift` )

+There is no such file in the repo.
+Instead, there is an `/opt/shift-docs/shift.overrides.production` in the repo, and that file was manually soft linked as  `/opt/shift-docs/shift.overrides` when setting up the production machine.
+Nothing in this file is or should be secret. ( no credentials )

 ## Images